philippgille/chromem-go/examples/rag-wikipedia-ollama/README.md

 2024/03/02 20:03:32 Reply after augmenting the question with knowledge: "The Monarch Company existed from 1896 to 1985."
 ```

-The majority of the time here is spent during the embeddings creation as well as the LLM conversation, which are not part of `chromem-go`.
+The majority of the time here is spent during the embeddings creation, where we are limited by the performance of the Ollama API, which depends on your CPU/GPU and the embeddings model.

 ## OpenAI